 It is possible that actual costs and economic returns may differ materially from our best estimates.
 It is not unusual in the mining industry for new mining operations to experience unexpected problems during the start-up phase and to require more capital than anticipated.
-There can be no assurance that the Black Fox property that we are developing or any future M Pit expansion at Montana Tunnels will be profitable.
+There can be no assurance that the Black Fox property that we are developing or any future M Pit expansion at Montana Tunnels (in the event that we do not or are unable to sell Montana Tunnels Mining, Inc. to Elkhorn Goldfields Inc. as contemplated by the Montana Tunnels letter of intent) will be profitable.